In the UKHLS course in Essex, we were told that in order to account for the complex survey design, we needed to use this formula:

 There is some advice on this in the new user guide, "If your analysis uses data from both Wave 1 and Wave 2, select the "lw" (longitudinal) version of the weight ...." (to appear in the section, Weighting adjustments for the Wave 2 release).

-#4 Updated by Carolina Zuccotti about 7 years ago
+#4 Updated by Carolina Zuccotti over 7 years ago

 Having said this, I have a further question.
 Currently I am only working with Wave 1 (and with individuals/no proxy), for which I am applying this formula: